BBBase-EHeresy/PPPub/docs/rules_manual/advanced_rules.md

 #### LIGHT OBJECTS

-Light Objects are small things that are not models in their own right — the likes of keys, rings, healing draughts or even weapons.
-When a Scenario calls for you to keep track of such an item, it will be clearly listed in the special rules — you can do this by placing a token, coin or counter of some description on the tabletop.
+Light Objects are small things that are not models in their own right â€” the likes of keys, rings, healing draughts or even weapons.
+When a Scenario calls for you to keep track of such an item, it will be clearly listed in the special rules â€” you can do this by placing a token, coin or counter of some description on the tabletop.

 A model can pick up such an item by moving into base contact with it.
 The object can be passed from one model to another; just move the bearer into base contact with the new model and declare who now carries the item.
-A Light Object may only be moved once and passed once in each Move phase — so it's not possible to do 'relay race' style antics with them.
+A Light Object may only be moved once and passed once in each Move phase â€” so it's not possible to do 'relay race' style antics with them.

 A model may only pass or drop a Light Object (both willingly or otherwise) if it is not already Engaged in combat.
 Note that if the item is on the floor, Cavalry models must dismount before picking it up, unless they have the Expert Rider special rule.